Understanding Salary Breakup: Meaning and Components

 4. Bonus

-- It could be tied to individual performance, company performance, or both.
+• The company could tie it to individual performance, company performance, or both.

 5. Provident Fund (PF)